karayan/FORTH_TRACE_DATASET/README.md

 * partX/partXdev5.csv

-Where X corresponds to the participant ID, and numbers 1-5 to the device IDs located in the positions indicated in Table 1.
+Where X corresponds to the participant ID, and numbers 1-5 to the device IDs indicated in Table 1.

 Each .csv file has the following format: